Abhishek1061/Portfolio/README.md

 This project involves analyzing data from two tables: users and progress.
 The users table contains information about learners, such as their user ID, email domain, country, and sign-up timestamp.
 The progress table tracks learners' progress in various courses, including CPP, SQL, HTML, JavaScript, and Java.

 ### Link to the website.
+Visit the [GitHub Page](https://abhishek1061.github.io/ColmarAcademy_Website_Project/) to view the project.